 - Pool: Seattle’s only outdoor infinity pool, located on the fourth floor, with incredible views of Elliott Bay.
-40 feet long, 4 feet deep; heated to 84 degrees.
-The beautiful pool terrace has plenty of lounge chairs, a fire pit, and hot tub.
+40 feet long, 4 feet deep, and heated to 84 degrees.
+The beautiful pool terrace has plenty of lounge chairs, a fire pit, and a hot tub.
 During the summer, poolside spa treatments and food and drink service are available.

 - Spa: 6,000 square foot spa with 8 treatment rooms, including two “couples” treatment rooms with views overlooking Puget Sound.
 Swedish, Deep Tissue, Thai, River Rock, Prenatal, and Reflexology Massage; body and facial treatments, manicures, and pedicures.
 Couples and in-room treatments are available.
 Open 9am – 8pm daily.
 Relaxation room is open to hotel guests without an appointment.

 - Fitness Center: 24-hour fitness center with Puget Sound views; locker room access available from 7 am to 10 pm. daily.
 Free weights, weight-training, and cardiovascluar machines.
 Private personal training sessions are available on request.